squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

 A basic process can be:

- * The binding of a name with :g:`new name`, which implicitly declares a new :term:`name symbol<name>` indexed by the current replication indices.
+ * The binding of a name with :g:`new name`, which implicitly declares a new :decl:`name symbol<name>` indexed by the current replication indices.
 This is syntactic sugar that can be avoided by manually declaring the needed name symbols with the appropriate arities before the process declaration.